Wednesday, June 19, 2024

 A whistle sounded and the boys formed in to groups.

-Finbar loved the evening and when his dad came to pick him up he didn't stop talking about the evening all the way, on their walk back home, to hos mother and even when he got to bed.
+Finbar loved the evening and when his dad came to pick him up he didn't stop talking about it all the way, on their walk back home, to his mother and even when he got to bed.

 Chapter 21